Vaccinating in primary care offices

 - To decrease vaccine hesitancy in the London and Middlesex community.

-What is currently happening in Long Term Care and Retirement facilities?
+What is the vaccine distribution plan for Long Term Care and Retirement Homes?

 Residents, staff, and essential caregivers of long-term care facilities and retirement homes have been prioritized by the province to be the first recipients of the COVID-19 vaccine.